 - test goodwill acquired in a business combination for impairment annually in accordance with paragraphs 80–99 of the

-If there is an indication that an asset may be impaired, recoverable amount shall be estimated for individual asset.
-If it is not possible to estimate the recoverable amount of the individual asset, the entity shall determine the recoverable amount of the cash generating unit to which the asset belongs (the asset’s cash generating unit).
+If there is an indication that an asset may be impaired, the recoverable amount shall be estimated for the individual assets.
+If it is not possible to estimate the recoverable amount of the individual asset, the entity shall determine the recoverable amount of the cash-generating unit to which the asset belongs (the asset’s cash-generating unit).

 A cash-generating unit is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.

 Measuring cash generating unit